Image Translation for Medical Image Generation -- Ischemic Stroke Lesions: Materials and Methods

 \subsection{Lesion injection and DWI synthesis}

-Thus, we use the 2027 healthy brain DWIs and their corresponding anatomical segmentation maps to inject a fake lesion generated by the 3D GAN by adapting the label in the parenchyma of the DWI's segmentation map; however, demanding a minimum lesion volume of 20 voxels.
-If this requirement is not met, a new lesion mask is generated until a lesion of at least 20 voxels is generated.\footnote{We have also investigated smaller thresholds, but found no improvement, as this tends to increase the false-positive rate of the segmentation networks.}
+In order to synthesize IS data to augment existing clinical data, we use the 2027 healthy brain DWIs' anatomical segmentation maps.
+In principle, one could also introduce synthetic segmentation maps, which entails complications of its own (mostly related to 3D generative modelling, see Sec.~\ref{sec:discussion}).
+Since this is not the main aspect of our analysis, we resort to the available segmentations of the healthy patient cohort.
+This also guarantees sufficient anatomical variation for the augmentation.
+These healthy segmentation maps are subsequently modified by injecting a fake lesion, which in turn is generated by a 3D Wasserstein GAN~\cite{Arjovsky2017WassersteinG} that is trained on the lesion masks of the stroke DB and whose softmax outputs are transformed into hard segmentations by thresholding at a value of 0.5.
+The injection is achieved by adapting the label in the parenchyma of the DWI's segmentation map; however, demanding a minimum lesion volume of 20 voxels.
+If this requirement is not met, a new lesion mask is generated until a lesion of at least 20 voxels is generated.\footnote{We have also investigated smaller thresholds, but found no improvement, as this tends to increase the false-positive rate of the segmentation networks.} This approach ensures that the anatomical features of the generated brain volumes are realistic and we do not generate a large amount of small, scattered lesions.
+The Wasserstein loss has proven to be most stable in training.
+Moreover, it is assumed that the lesion generation by a GAN will generalize previous attempts to data augmentation by synthetic data, e.g.~Ref.~\cite{FederauStroke}.
+The underlying assumption is that generative models yield meaningful interpolations in latent space and at the same time generalizations of simple (geometric) transformations of the available clinical lesion masks.

-The generated segmentation map is subsequently decomposed into 2D slices and fed into the ITM in order to generate a fake IS DWI.
+The generated segmentation map is subsequently decomposed into 2D slices and fed into the ITM in order to generate a fake DWI.
 In this manner we obtain a database of 2027 fake DWIs per ITM.
-Fig.~\ref{fig:implantation} shows an example of this lesion implantation procedure.
+Fig.~\ref{fig:implantation} shows an example of this lesion implantation procedure, which is also sketched in the graphical abstract.
 The left column shows the healthy input DWI volume, whose corresponding semantic segmentation map is shown next to it.
 The third column shows the segmentation map after implanting a lesion label according to the output of the GAN.
 Subsequently, we have generated realistic DWIs from axial slices of these 3D segmentation maps using three ITMs, namely Pix2Pix, SPADE and cycleGAN, as shown in the right-most column for one axial slice.